MicrosoftDocs/entra-docs/docs/id-protection/howto-export-risk-data.md

 ## Storage account

 By routing logs to an Azure storage account, you can keep it for longer than the default retention period.
-For more information, see the article [Tutorial: Archive Microsoft Entra logs to an Azure storage account](~/identity/monitoring-health/howto-archive-logs-to-storage-account.md).
+For more information, see the article [How to archive Microsoft Entra activity logs to an Azure storage account](../identity/monitoring-health/howto-archive-logs-to-storage-account.md).

 ## Azure Event Hubs